SocialInteractionLab/problang-v2/chapters/app-01-probability.md

 #### The `memo` language

 `memo` is a domain-specific probabilistic programming language designed specifically for modeling reasoning about reasoning ([Chandra et al., 2025](https://osf.io/preprints/psyarxiv/pt863_v3)).
 Unlike general-purpose probabilistic programming languages, `memo` is tailored for expressing models of cognitive processes, social cognition, and pragmatic reasoning.

-The language provides several key innovations:
+It has some features that make it particularly well-suited for modeling the kinds of sophisticated reasoning processes involved in computational pragmatics and language understanding.

 **Agents and observers**: `memo` makes explicit the distinction between different reasoning agents.
 You can model an `observer` who has certain beliefs about how a `friend` or `agent` makes decisions.
-This is crucial for modeling social cognition and theory of mind.
+This is crucial for keeping track of who knows what.

-**Nested reasoning**: The language naturally expresses hierarchical reasoning structures where agents reason about other agents' reasoning.
+**Recursive reasoning**: The language naturally expresses hierarchical reasoning structures where agents reason about other agents' reasoning.
 For example, an observer can model what a friend thinks about a third party's beliefs.

 **Declarative syntax**: `memo` uses a declarative syntax that closely mirrors how cognitive scientists think about mental models.
-Rather than writing procedural code, you declare the structure of agents' beliefs and reasoning processes.
+Rather than writing code manually implementing inference, you simply declare the structure of agents' beliefs and reasoning processes.

-**Automatic inference**: The language automatically compiles high-level model descriptions into efficient inference procedures, handling the computational complexity of nested probabilistic reasoning.

 **Integration with JAX**: `memo` is built on top of JAX, providing automatic differentiation and GPU acceleration for scalable probabilistic computation.

-These features make `memo` particularly well-suited for modeling the kinds of sophisticated reasoning processes involved in language understanding, social cognition, and decision-making under uncertainty.
-Let's work through several examples that demonstrate key concepts in probability and Bayesian reasoning.
+In this section, we'll work through several examples that demonstrate key concepts in probability and Bayesian reasoning.
 These examples are drawn from the course notes for ["Computational Models of Social Cognition"](https://comosoco.daeh.info/) by Dae Houlihan.

 **Example 1: Enumerating over outcomes**